FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 pickle.dump(SpectrumVariables, open(os.path.join(OUTPUT_FOLDER_TRAIN,'Main.SpecVar'), "wb" ))
 ```
 It will start printing out a bit of information and information about files it has a problem with.
 For now, we do not have to worry about those messages and we can just wait until the system is finished.
 To check if it's done, look at the `In [*]:` box in the top left corner of the cell.
 If it turns into a number, its finished.

+## Training the neural network

+After the previous step has finished computing the images, we are ready to proceed to the next step.
+For that, please open the notebook `TrainingResNet` in the folder `02_Training`.
+Let us just try to run the whole note book, ethier by clicking run a couple of times, or by clicking on the menu item `Cell` and selecting `Run All`
+For this part please open the notebook